 Her Cuban background and time growing up in Miami have shaped her to have a multicultural perspective when it comes to counseling, along with her experience working with clients from a variety of ethnic backgrounds.
 If you're interested in counseling or simply setting up an initial consultation, click on the button below.

-The initial consultation is completely free.
-After that, the suggested donation to meet with our counselors is $75 per session, but money should never keep anyone from getting the help they need.
+The initial consultation for Orangewood members is completely free.
+After that, the suggested donation to meet with our counselor is $75 per session, but money should never keep anyone from getting the help they need.
 Just ask Jennie about the available options or set up an initial consultation by clicking the link below!

 In addition to Orangewood’s counselor, the church has close ties to Journeys Counseling Center, a Christian private practice in Maitland that provides individual, couples, family, and group counseling.

 Toughest People to Love by Chuck DeGroat

 Unwanted: How Sexual Brokenness Reveals Our Way to Healing by Jay Stringer